The Simpsons: Cartoon Studio

-The Simpsons: Cartoon Studio is a computer program based on the animated television series The Simpsons that was released for PC and Mac computers in 1996 by Fox Interactive.
+The Simpsons: Cartoon Studio is a filmmaking game based on the animated television series The Simpsons that was released for Windows and Mac computers in 1996 by Fox Interactive.
 It allows users to create their own Simpsons cartoons, using characters, sounds, music, and locations from the show.
 The cast members of The Simpsons provided their voices for the program.
-The Simpsons Cartoon Studio has received generally positive reviews, although there has been some criticism too.
+The Simpsons Cartoon Studio has received mixed reviews.

 Gameplay

 The Simpsons Cartoon Studio is a design program for creating cartoons using characters, sounds, music, and locations from the American animated television series The Simpsons.
 To create a cartoon, one first selects a background, then inserts characters, props, and special effects, and after that adds dialog, sound effects, and music.
 The program allows users to send the finished cartoons to friends through email or save it onto a hard drive or a floppy disk.

 There are 17 characters, 50 special effects, 270 props, and 35 backgrounds in The Simpsons Cartoon Studio, with thousands of individual cels hand-drawn by actual The Simpsons cartoonists.
 Every character has a set of actions; for example, Homer can crawl, ride on a tube, and run away screaming, while Bart can run, trip over, cycle, ride his skateboard, and paint graffiti with spray-paint.
 Backgrounds featured range from the Springfield Nuclear Power Plant to Bart's room, and props include tables, blenders, and the three-eyed fish Blinky.